defano/wyldcard/README.md

 #### Wait, what's HyperCard?

-Released in 1987 and included in the box with every Macintosh sold during the late 1980's and '90s, HyperCard was an [Erector Set](https://en.wikipedia.org/wiki/Erector_Set) for building software: part programming language, part "paint" program, part database.
-With HyperCard, you could draw a user interface with [MacPaint](https://en.wikipedia.org/wiki/MacPaint)-like tools, then apply scripts and behaviors using an expressive syntax that mimicked natural English.
+Released in 1987 and included in the box with every Macintosh sold during the late 1980's and '90s, HyperCard was a software [Erector Set](https://en.wikipedia.org/wiki/Erector_Set): part programming language, part paint program, part database.
+With HyperCard, you could draw a user interface with [MacPaint](https://en.wikipedia.org/wiki/MacPaint)-like tools, then apply scripts and behaviors to it with an expressive syntax that mimicked natural English.

 Apple called it "programming for the rest of us."
 Steve Wozniak called it ["the best program ever written"](https://www.macworld.com/article/1018126/woz.html).